komiga/project-protocol/cpp.md

 2. `$ make [config=...]` or compile with your IDE.

 Libraries will likely have build configurations for debug/release and architecture.
-With GNU make, an x86_64 debug build would be `$ make config=debug64`.
+With GNU Make, an x86_64 debug build would be `$ make config=debug64`.
 The native-arch debug config should be the default.

-If you want to compile with Clang using GNU make, it's a bit hacky because Premake doesn't currently support it.
+If you want to compile with Clang using GNU Make, it's a bit hacky because Premake doesn't currently support it.
 You'll have to first:

 ```